Jiacheng-WU/naive_paxos/README.txt

             - What if the leader failed?
             - What if two leader is electing?
             - Is it need to log leader election on Paxos Replicated Log?
-                - If need, then how to decide the specific sequence for such election message
+                - If necessary, then how to decide the specific sequence for such election message
                 - We will find at that time, we still need the basic to process.
         - In fact, Raft paper is better to read and just figure out the above problems by its protocol.